NCAR/ncar-python-tutorial/curricula/self_paced/z230-pt1c_selfpaced.md

 35. [git] Clean up (remove `DEBUG` section), stage, and commit (`git commit -m "Converting tempout to floats"`)

 36. [python] This seems great, so far!
-But what if we want to read more columns to our data later?
-We will have to change the initialization of the `data` variable (at the top of `mysci.py`) *and* we will have to add the appropriate line in the "read and parse" section.
+But what if you want to read more columns to our data later?
+You would have to change the initialization of the `data` variable (at the top of `mysci.py`) *and* have to add the appropriate line in the "read and parse" section.
 Essentially, that means you need to maintain 2 parts of the code and make sure that both remain consistent with each other.